bhupendrasambare/Simple-blogminor-project/README.md

 > User To User Communication

-## Rquirements:
+## Requirements:
 * apache maven 3.8.4

 * java jdk 8 or 8+

 ## Start project

->unzip the project
+> Unzip the project
 >
->locate the folder in cmd/terminal
+> Locate the folder in cmd/terminal
 >
 >run mvn spring-boot:run